itabesamesa/4d-minesweeper/README.md

 ## Missing features

-- Delta mode          decrement surrounding numbers when bomb is marked
+- Delta mode: decrement surrounding numbers when bomb is marked
-- Big numbers         currently i don't know what will happen if a field has a 3 digit number
+- Big numbers: currently i don't know what will happen if a field has a 3 digit number
+- Fix timer: currently the timer only updates when you move, idk hoe to fix it